tsdiokno/abl/content/tl/docs/nt/roma/roma-15.md

 [^25]: Right now I am traveling to Jerusalem to serve the saints,

-[^26] dahil minabuti ng mga tiga-Masedonya at Akaya na mag-ambag para sa mga kapus-palad sa mga itinangi sa Herusalem.
+[^26] dahil ikinalugod ng mga tiga-Masedonya at Akaya na mag-ambag para sa mga kapus-palad sa mga itinangi sa Herusalem.

 [^26]: because Macedonia and Achaia were pleased to make a contribution for the poor among the saints in Jerusalem.

-[^27] Oo, sila ay natuwa, at talagang may utang na loob sa kanila.
+[^27] Oo, sila ay nalugod, at talagang may utang na loob sa kanila.
 Dahil kung ang mga Hentil ay nakibahagi sa kanilang espiritwal na pakinabag, sila ngayon ay may tungkuling maglingkod sa kanila sa mga materyal na pangangailangan.

 [^27]: Yes, they were pleased, and indeed are indebted to them.
 For if the Gentiles have shared in their spiritual benefits, then they are obligated to minister to them in material needs.